 Is the Museum usually crowded with school groups?

-Our highest concentration of school groups occurs before 2pm and primarily on Tuesday through Friday during the school year.
-March through May are particularly high traffic times for school groups, when we receive large numbers of visiting children Monday through Friday.
+Our highest concentration of school groups occurs before 2 p.m. and primarily on Wednesday through Friday during the school year.
+March through May are particularly high traffic times for school groups, when we receive large numbers of visiting children throughout the week.

 I am a member of the Heard Natural Science Museum & Wildlife Sanctuary, Fort Worth Science Museum of Science and History, or an ASTC affiliated institution.
 How do I get my tickets?